Shelter from the Storm: Notable covers

 Jimmy Lafave recorded the song on his 1992 live record Austin Skyline.
 The song was covered by Manfred Mann's Earth Band, released on their 1996 studio album Soft Vengeance.
 The song has also been covered by jazz singer Cassandra Wilson on Belly of the Sun released in 2002.
 Soul Flower Union as 嵐からの隠れ家 (Arashi kara no Kakurega) covered the song on their 2002 studio album Love ± Zero.
-Rodney Crowell covered the song, with EmmyLou Harris, for Crowell's 2005 album The Outsider.
+Rodney Crowell covered the song, with Emmylou Harris, for Crowell's 2005 album The Outsider.
 In 2006, English singer-songwriter Steve Adey reinterpreted the song, slowing it down to a funeral pace.
 Adey's version made The Times top songs of 2006.
 Pakistan's Sachal Jazz Ensemble, with guest Becca Stevens, recorded the song with sitar and other traditional instruments for their album Song of Lahore (Universal, 2016).

 Bill Murray sings along to the song in its entirety in the film St. Vincent.
 Chris Martin of the band Coldplay performed a solo acoustic version of the song in the Saturday Night Live at Home episode of Saturday Night Live on April 11, 2020.

-In popular culture

-Hip hop group Public Enemy reference it in their 2007 Dylan tribute song "Long and Whining Road": "There's a poison goin' on, there's a shelter from the storm / Hard rain's gonna fall, still the people rock on".